-All Degree Completion students are required to attend a New Student Orientation before they can begin their program.
-New Student Orientation is mandatory and will take place online.
-Depending on the student's major, orientation may take place in person or online.
-Information about the date of the New Student Orientation and how to register for it will be provided to applicants by the Admissions department.
+All Degree Completion students are required to attend an Online Orientation before they can begin their program.
+Online Orientation is mandatory.
+Information about the date of the Online Orientation will be emailed to the student by the Office of Degree Completion.